masaki39/pplyz/README.md

 - Boolean output columns keep binary classifiers deterministic (`true`/`false`).
 - Keep prompts short and explicit about the JSON schema you expect to avoid parsing errors.
 - Use `--preview` before long or expensive CSV batches to validate prompts and model choice.
+- Resume mode is on by default; rows with existing output columns are skipped.
+Use `--force` to recompute everything.

 ## Support & License